DPO Vs PPO Dental Plan

 A PPO plan is regular indemnity insurance combined with a network of dentists under contract to the insurance company to deliver specified services for set fees and according to the provisions of the contract.

-Contracted dentists must usually accept the maximum allowable fee as dictated by the plan, but non-contracted dentists may have fees either higher or lower than the plan allowance.
+Contracted dentists must usually accept the maximum allowable fee as dictated the plan, but non-contracted dentists may have fees either higher or lower than the plan allowance.

 At Woody’s insurance, we can further discuss DPO vs PPO insurance.